JQCurv/Weather-iOS-App/README.md

 # Weather-iOS-App
-Live weather data from [OpenWeatherMap Api](https://openweathermap.org/)
+An iOS App that displays live weather data from [OpenWeatherMap Api](https://openweathermap.org/)

 ## List View
 View weather data from different cities in a scrollView